QCRMut: Quantum Circuit Random Mutant generator tool: Tool Abstraction

-In this section, we will explain the concepts guiding the development of our tool.
-Our primary aim is to utilise Qiskit's class structure to simplify the mutation process through high-level operations, eliminating the need to delve into the program's source code.
-Let us introduce some concepts that will shape the structure of our mutants.
+This section outlines the concepts guiding our tool's development.
+Our primary aim is to utilise Qiskit's class structure to simplify the mutation process via high-level operations, eliminating the need to inspect the program's source code.
+This aligns our approach with other SDKs and QASM.
+We now introduce the concepts that shape the mutants structure.